cosmos/ibc/PROCESS.md

   * All relevant ecosystem stakeholders have been given a chance to review and provide feedback on the standard
   * The solution is complete and no further work is possible without implementation experience, significant usage and external feedback.
 - _**Spec Quality**_:
-  * Complete: all semantics, syntax and API are completed described
+  * Complete: all semantics, syntax and API are completed as described
 - _**Acceptance Requirements**_:
   * The PR changing the stage to "candidate" has been approved by two members of the core specification team.
 - _**Changes Expected Post-Acceptance**_: